NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ELO_wimbledon = pd.read_csv(f'../data/tournament_results_Wimbledon_ELO.csv', index_col = 0)
 ```

+Again, optionally, we read the csv file but we don't need too since it won't be used later.

 ### Display Error Metrics

 We now display the error metrics for the ELO and SkillO tournament simulations with the displayErrors function from the error class.